 - 1. Be a family, as defined at 24 CFR 982.201, and further in this Administrative Plan; - 2.
 Be income eligible; - 3.
-Disclose and pProvide Social Security numbers for every family and household member who is a U.S. citizen/national or who contends eligible noncitizen status has a Social Security number or certify that a family member has no social security number; - a.
+Disclose and provide Social Security numbers for every family and household member who is a U.S. citizen/national or who contends eligible noncitizen status; - a.
 Household members may not change their citizenship status in order to avoid complying with disclosing or documenting their Social Security number; - 4.
 Have at least one member who is a U.S. citizen/national or an eligible immigrant; - 5.
 Consent to HHA's collection and use of family information as provided for in HHA-provided consent forms; - 6.
-Not currently be receiving a duplicative subsidy; and - 3.7. and Pass HUD's and the HHA's requirements related to the criminal history of adult family members, including: - a.
+Not currently be receiving a duplicative subsidy; and - 7.
+Pass HUD's and the HHA's requirements related to the criminal history of adult family members, including: - a.
 No drug-related or violent criminal history during the past three years; - b.
 No one who is subject to a lifetime registration requirement under a state sex offender registration program; - c.
-No family member convicted of the manufacture of methamphetamines on the premises of assisted housing: - d.
+No family member convicted of the manufacture of methamphetamines on the premises of assisted housing; - d.
 No other criminal activity which may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents or persons residing in the immediate vicinity; and - e.
 No other criminal activity which may threaten the health or safety of the owner, property management staff, or persons performing a contract administration function or responsibility on behalf of HHA (including, a HHA employee or a PHA contractor, subcontractor or agent). - f.
 The authority may consider all relevant circumstances in evaluating a decision to terminate or deny assistance.